CREEC is thrilled to welcome two new paralegals, Caroline Sprague and Mikhal Kidane!

 Caroline is joining CREEC as an admin paralegal and will eventually relocate to the Denver office.
 She graduated from Brown University in December 2020 with a B.A. in American Studies, with a focus on the intersection of cultural arts and organizing.
 Before coming to CREEC, she held positions as an Education Rights Legal Intern at the Rhode Island Center for Justice, a Special Projects intern at Ars Nova in Manhattan, and a Senior Counselor for refugee students at Camp RYSE (Refugee Youth Solidarity through Education).
 Most recently, she worked as a remote organizer on a congressional campaign in her home state of Massachusetts.

 While interning at the Rhode Island Center for Justice, Caroline worked within a community lawyering model and developed informational resources for immigrant parents applying for passports for their dependents.
-Caroline’s recognition of the critical need for savvy civil rights education, led her to apply for a paralegal position at CREEC.
-Her background, both academically and professionally, have led to her to focus on movements for justice through the lenses of history, Black feminism, anthropology, education studies and more.
+Caroline’s recognition of the critical need for savvy civil rights education led her to apply for a paralegal position at CREEC.
+Her background, academically and professionally, has led to her to focus on movements for justice through the lenses of history, Black feminism, anthropology, education studies and more.

 Caroline also brings experience in admin work.
 At the off-Broadway theater Ars Nova, she assisted multiple departments through grant writing, forensic accounting, database upkeep, and event planning.
 This summer, she organized for Alex Morse in the MA-01 primary.
 She hosted twice-weekly phonebanks where she trained and led up to fifty volunteers at a time, and personally supervised ten undergraduate interns including through onboarding, holding check-ins, and developing personalized workplans.